Outdoor speakers buying guide

 Portable wireless speakers

-These speakers usually operate via Bluetooth®, so you can stream music wirelessly from your smartphone or tablet.
+Portable wireless speakers usually operate via Bluetooth®, so you can stream music wirelessly from your smartphone or tablet.
 Some have built-in Wi-Fi®, so you can stream music from networked computers.
 If you select a speaker with Wi-Fi, be sure your home network reaches outdoors to where you’ll be using the speaker.

-Important note: Not all portable speakers are weather-resistant, and none are designed to be left outdoors permanently.
+Not all portable speakers are weather-resistant, and none are designed to be left outdoors permanently.
 Be sure to read the specification on our website to determine if the speaker is water- or weather-resistant, and always bring them inside when not in use.

 We can help you choose